sonocotta/esp32-audio-dock/README.md

 ### BTL and PBTL mode (TAS5805M DAC)

 [TAS5805M DAC](https://www.ti.com/lit/ds/symlink/tas5805m.pdf?ts=1701767947387) Allows 2 modes of operation - BTL (stereo) and PBTL (parallel, or mono).
 In Mono, the amp will use a completely different modulation scheme and basically will fully synchronize output drivers.
 Jumpers on the board allow both output drivers to connect to the same speaker.
-The most important step is to inform the Amp to change modulation in the first place via I2C command.
+The most important step is to inform the Amp to change the modulation in the first place via the I2C command.
 In the case of sqeezelite DAC control set value is the following:
 ```
 dac_controlset: `{"init":[{"reg":3,"val":2},{"reg":3,"val":3},{"reg":2,"val":4}],"poweron":[{"reg":3,"val":3}],"poweroff":[{"reg":3,"val":0}]}`
 ```